-Audio jack testing
+Audio jack issues

 TLDR